 Foreign investors might also benefit from the growth of the Vietnamese population.
 The third-largest population in South East Asia is relatively young, with more than half of the inhabitants below the age of 30.
 This vast, well-educated, and relatively cheap workforce has become one of the Vietnamese major assets.

 Vietnam’s literacy rates are over 90 percent and one of the highest Internet penetration levels in Southeast Asia.
 Foreign investors are taking advantage of its technological awareness, the solid entrepreneur community, and the country’s general openness to new ideas.
-Together with that, starting a business in Vietnam will cost investors cheaper labor for local employees who are equally competitive.
+Together with that, to set up a company in Vietnam costs investors cheaper labor for local employees who are equally competitive.

 Related article: Should You Outsource Recruitment in Vietnam?